Salesforce employees revolt over NFT moves

-Just a week after Salesforce became the latest company to plot a move to the NFT market, hundreds of its employees have revolted with an open letter claiming NFTs are problematic for multiple reasons.
+A week after Salesforce became the latest company to plot a move to the NFT market, hundreds of its employees have revolted in an open letter claiming NFTs are problematic for multiple reasons.

 The protests, first reported by Thomson Reuters Foundation, came after the San Francisco-based software company told employees it was exploring a range of NFT ventures, including an “NFT Cloud” that would let artists create and sell digital tokens online, potentially rivaling $13 billion unicorn OpenSea.
 (Salesforce cofounder Marc Benioff, in particular, has seemed enthusiastic about the growing NFT space; another of his properties, Time magazine, recently unveiled a Web3 initiative that lets fans own digital artwork.)